-It is our responsibility to communicate to you, based on information given to us, the principal terms, the conditions and the interest for the Company of the agreements and commitments notified to us or that we discovered during our engagement; it is not our responsibility to comment on their usefulness or justification or to search for other agreements and commitments.
+It is our responsibility to communicate to you, based on information given to us, the principal terms and conditions as well as the reasons justifying the interest for the Company of the agreements and commitments notified to us or that we discovered during our engagement; it is not our responsibility to comment on their usefulness or appropriateness or to search for other agreements and commitments.
 It is your responsibility, in accordance with Article R. 225-31 of the French Commercial Code, to assess the reason for signing these agreements and commitments in order to approve them.